How to change the content of a lightbox

 Successively are selected:

-- The firstbox object for the display, which will be made at the end of the function.
+- The firstbox object for the display, which will be made at the end

 - The title field to assign the name of the image.